BA in Marketing

 This module is designed so that learners develop an understanding of the relationship between business and the information systems used in business.
 Learners are introduced to the system types, how systems are acquired, security issues and current business information system trends.
 The module also seeks to engender an appreciation of the importance of business information systems in the day to day workplace.

-Buyer behaviour is a multi-disciplinary module that alerts the learner to the need to consider marketing activities in relation to other behavioural sciences, particularly, social psychology, sociology, anthropology and economics.
-It examines social factors such as class, status, the influence of the family, and peer groups, and their contribution to the decision-making process of the buyer.
+Consumer Behaviour in a Digital Era is a multi-disciplinary module that alerts learners to the need to consider marketing activities in relation to other behavioural sciences, particularly, social psychology, sociology, anthropology and economics.
+It examines social factors such as class, status, the influence of the family and peer groups, and their contribution to the decision-making process of the buyer.
 It also incorporates the salient issues of cultural change and the development of distinctive subcultures.

-This module examines and develops an understanding of the complexities of buyer behaviour in a variety of different environments.
-The key focus of the module is to enable learners to appreciate the importance of consumers and to adopt a sophisticated approach to understanding buyer behaviour, as a key input to marketing strategy.
-By the end of this module, learners become aware of current consumer trends and digital buyer behaviour.
+This module examines and develops learners’ understanding of the complexities of consumer behaviour in a variety of different environments.
+The key focus of the module is to enable learners to appreciate the importance of consumers and to adopt a sophisticated approach in understanding consumer behaviour, as a key input to marketing strategy.
+By the end of this module learners gain an awareness of current consumer trends and digital consumer behaviour.

 Timetables